AshLaw96/weather-wise/README.md

 - **Incorrect value at finish**

-  - If the user inputs an incorrect value they will be shown that there input is incorrect and they must type either Y/y or N/n.
+  - If the user inputs an incorrect value they will be shown that their input is incorrect and they must type either Y/y or N/n.

 ![screenshot](documentation/features/play-again-error.png)